If you receive a notification from TrueAccord, or they appear on your credit report, you’ll need to act quickly.

 What TrueAccord Can Legally Do

-Though you shouldn’t live in fear of legal action by either TrueAccord or any other collection agency, you also shouldn’t ignore the possibility.
+Though you shouldn’t live in fear of legal action by either TrueAccord, you also shouldn’t ignore the possibility.

 Though it doesn’t happen often, collection agencies do pursue legal action against debtors who owe a large amount of money or are uncooperative in the debt collection effort.

-If TrueAccord is successful in obtaining a judgment against you, they will legally be able to garnish your wages until the debt is paid.
+If TrueAccord is successful in obtaining a judgment against you, they will legally be able to garnish your wages.

-They specialize in credit cases and may be successful at keeping the case from ever getting to court in the first place.
+They specialize in credit cases and may be successful at keeping the case from ever getting to court.

 They’ll then work to settle the account, and even have it removed from your credit report entirely.